Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 It is located in Piazza della Bocca della Verità, which is right in front of Tiber Island, where the Church of Santa Maria di Cosmedin is located.
 Its inner portico houses the Bocca della Verità.
 The square is quite beautiful and in front of the church you can also visit a temple dedicated to Hercules and the Fountain of the Tritons.

-To get there from the Baths of Caracalla, the best way is to walk: retrace your steps until you reach Via di San Gregorio and continue straight ahead along Via dei Cherchi until you reach Piazza della Bocca della Verità.
+To get there from the Baths of Caracalla, the best way is to walk: retrace your steps up to Via di San Gregorio and continue straight ahead along Via dei Cherchi until you reach Piazza della Bocca della Verità.

 Trastevere